Folio-Wallet-Applications/folio-challenge/readme.md

 - it should be possible to search for products by their specifications (one or more);
 - it must be possible to order the result by price (asc and desc);

-The test should be done in PHP, Python or NodeJS.
+The test should be done in Go, Python or NodeJS.
 We expect at the end of the test, outside the API running, the following items:

 - an explanation of what is needed to make your project work;
 - an explanation of how to perform the tests;
+- Well documented ReadMe

+Bonus
+You can also write some test cases

+## What we are looking for:
 Remember that at the time of the evaluation we will look at:

 - Code organization;
 - Object-Oriented Principles;
 - Unit tests
+- Maintenance
+- Git Branching and PR
-- Maintenance;
+- Documentation

-To send us your code, you must:

-Make a fork of this repository, and send us a pull-request.
+## Submission
+You can just submit a PR here, create a private repo for free on Github.